pulkitkd/Codes_from_coursework/ecs_toy_eq_fourier/README.md

 A plot of the function _y = 2 c0 k^4 - k^2 - k^6_ tells us that, if _c0 < 1_
 system will be stable and will become linearly unstable for a range of wavenumbers if _c0>1_.
-This instability, propogated by the term c c_xxxx, however, is arrested by terms c_xx and c_xxxxxx and the system settles to a steady state.
+This instability, propagated by the term c c_xxxx, however, is arrested by terms c_xx and c_xxxxxx and the system settles to a steady state.
 Simulations for such cases yield a solution that starts to grow and then oscillates with decaying amplitude to a steady state.
 We